Xavier Bertoncello: Club career

-Newcastle Jets FC
+Newcastle Jets

-2025-26 - Debut season and Australia Cup Success
+2025–26: Debut season and Australia Cup success

 After several successful years in the Academy, Xavier would get called into the senior team for an Australia Cup Round of 32 fixture against Adelaide United.
 Xavier would start the match, playing 62 minutes before being substituted off.
 He would remain in the starting lineup for the next round, against Cooks Hill United, where he would score his first professional goal.
 Xavier would remain in the starting lineup for the remainder of the Australia Cup run, scoring in the semi-final against Avondale as the Newcastle Jets went on to win the Australia Cup for the first time in their history.